ts1/flipbook-vue/README.md

 # flipbook-vue

-`flipbook-vue` is a Vue component that displays images in 3D page-flipping effect.
+`flipbook-vue` is a Vue component that displays images in 3D page flip effect.

 Demo page is [here](https://ts1.github.io/flipbook-vue/).